GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 Indeed, the number of sources plays a great role in performance and quantifying this influence has required experimenting with this parameter.
 Disposing of the audio features relating to each individual source allows for choosing how many sources should be active when loading each data sample from the disk.
 One solely has to sample a set ${i_1, i_2, dots, i_n}$ of sources to enable and sum the relevant source-specific features $S_i_1, dots, S_i_n$.
-The impact of the number of active sources is further studied in @sec:ssl:multi_source:experiments:number_of_sources.
+The impact of the number of active sources is further studied in @sec:ssl:multi_source:experiments.
+// TODO: replace with @sec:ssl:multi_source:experiments:number_of_sources if it has became its own section again.

 *Sampling frequency.*
-The method was designed to operate with audio signals sampled at 48kHz, which does not match the 16kHz sample rate of the LibriSpeech @panayotov_librispeech_2015 dataset that provides the clean speech utterances to the simulator.
+The method was designed to operate with audio signals sampled at 48kHz, which does not match the 16kHz sample rate of the LibriSpeech @panayotov_librispeech_2015 dataset, which provides the simulator with clean speech utterances.
 To account for this, the simulation of the audio signaled listened by each microphone of the array is operated at the native 16kHz frequency.
 The generated signals are then up-sampled to 48kHz.

 *#acr("STFT") representation of audio signals.*
 // multi-channel STFT
-As discussed in @sec:simulator:background:spectral-representations, several choices can be made when it comes to data representation.
+As discussed in @sec:simulator:background:spectral-features, several choices can be made when it comes to data representation.
-Although we have generated different datasets, the format used in the majority consisted of the Short Term Fourier Transform.
+Although we have generated different datasets, the format used in the majority was the Short-Term Fourier Transform.
 The #acr("STFT") is thus computed from the complete up-sampled simulated signal captured by each of the four microphones.
 For this, we employ a Hann window of length 2048, with a 50% overlap.
 We also apply a band-pass filtering by removing frequencies lower than 100Hz and higher than 48kHz.
 The consequent #acr("STFT") counts 337 frequency bins.